 Avoid damaging head gasket.
 Back head slightly away from casing.
 Do not allow idler to fall from idler pin.
 To prevent this, tilt top of head back when removing.
 Remove head from pump.
-A lifting hook for N, R & RS size pumps will provide adequate connection for hoisting head.
-If a hoist is not available, cribbing or blocking can be used to support head.
-This will eliminate having to lift head into position when reassembling pump.

 If pump is furnished with pressure relief valve, it need not be removed from head or disassembled at this point; however, removing relief valve will lessen total weight of part.
 Do not use chain or cable around relief valve body to support head during removal.
-Refer to "Pressure Relief Valve Instructions" on page 15.
+Refer to "Pressure Relief Valve Instructions" on page 10.

-If pump has jacketed head plate, it will separate from head when it is removed.
-The O-Ring between head and jacket head plate must be totally removed.
-Use new O-Ring when assembling pump.

-- 2. Remove head gasket, idler and bushing assembly. - 3.
-Refer to "Removal: Cartridge Mechanical Seal" on page 7, "Removal: Component Mechanical Seal" on page 8 or "Removal: Packing" on page 10 depending on sealing method of the pump. - Carefully remove rotor and shaft to avoid damaging bracket bushing. - Loosen two radial setscrews in flange of bearing housing and with a spanner wrench remove the outer end cap with lipseal and outer bearing spacer collar. - 6.
-Remove the double row ball bearing (2 tapered roller bearings on Q, QS, M, N, R, RS sizes) and inner bearing spacer collar from the bearing housing. - 7.
+- If pump has jacketed head plate, it will separate from head when it is removed.
+The gasket between head and jacket head plate must be totally removed.
+Use new gasket when assembling pump. - 2.
+Remove head gasket, idler and bushing assembly. - Carefully remove rotor and shaft to avoid damaging bracket bushing. - Loosen two radial setscrews in flange of bearing housing and with a spanner wrench remove the outer end cap with lipseal and outer bearing spacer collar. - Remove the double row ball bearing, (2 tapered roller bearings on Q, QS sizes), lipseal and inner bearing spacer collar from the bearing housing. - 6.
 Clean all parts thoroughly and examine for wear and damage.
 Check lipseals, bearings, bushings, and idler pin and replace if necessary.
-If necessary, bearing replacement is recommended.
 Check all other parts for nicks, burrs, excessive wear and replace if necessary.
 Wash bearings in clean solvent.
 Blow out bearings with compressed air.
 Do not allow bearings to spin; turn them slowly by hand.
 Spinning bearings will damage bearing components.
 Make sure bearings are clean, then lubricate with light oil and check for roughness.
 Roughness can be determined by turning outer race by hand.